-- To ensure proper "break-in" of powertrain components, do not trailer tow during the first 1,000 miles (1,600 km) of a new vehicle. - To ensure proper "break-in" of powertrain components during the first 500 miles (800 km) of trailer towing, drive no faster than 70 mph (113 km/h) with no full throttle starts. - Turn off the speed control.
-The speed control may shut off automatically when you are towing on long, steep grades. - Consult your local motor vehicle speed regulations for towing a trailer. - To eliminate excessive shifting, use a lower gear.
-This will also assist in transmission cooling.
-For additional information, refer to Automatic transmission operation in the Driving chapter. - Anticipate stops and brake gradually. - Do not exceed the GCWR rating or transmission damage may occur.
+- To ensure proper break-in of powertrain components, do not trailer tow during the first 1,000 miles (1,600 km) of a new vehicle. - Do not drive faster than 70 mph (113 km/h) during the first 500 miles (800 km) of trailer towing and don't make full-throttle starts. - Turn off the speed control.
+The speed control may shut off automatically when you are towing on long, steep grades. - Use a lower gear to eliminate excessive shifting and assist in transmission cooling.
+For additional information, refer to Automatic transmission operation in the Driving chapter. - Allow more distance for stopping with a trailer attached; anticipate stops and brake gradually. - Do not exceed the GCWR rating or transmission damage may occur.

-If your vehicle is equipped with AdvanceTrac® with RSC, you may experience AdvanceTrac® with RSC activations during typical cornering maneuvers with a heavily loaded trailer; this is normal.
-Cornering at a slower speed while towing will reduce the tendency of the AdvanceTrac® stability enhancement system to activate.
+If your vehicle is equipped with AdvanceTrac[®] with RSC, you may experience AdvanceTrac[®] with RSC activations during typical cornering maneuvers with a heavily loaded trailer; this is normal.
+Cornering at a slower speed while towing will reduce the tendency of the AdvanceTrac[®] stability enhancement system to activate.